Luc Bequette

 Luc Bequette (born July 1, 1997) is an American college football defensive lineman who played NCAA football for the California Golden Bears and the Boston College Eagles.
 He is the only son of 1988 Olympic bronze medalist Debi Thomas and former Arkansas Razorback football player Chris Bequette.
 He is also a first cousin of former New England Patriot football player and failed U.S. Senate candidate Jake Bequette.

-Early years
+Early life

 Bequette attended Catholic High School for Boys in Little Rock, Arkansas.
-He was both the starting center and a starting defensive tackle in his 2014 senior campaign after transferring from Centennial High School in Champaign, Illinois in 2013.
+He was both the starting center and a starting defensive tackle in his 2014 senior campaign after transferring from Champaign Centennial High School in Champaign, Illinois in 2013.
 Bequette earned an All-State and first-team All-Big Twelve selection on offense and a second-team all-league selection on defense in his 2013 junior campaign at Centennial High School.
 He earned first-team All 7A/6A honors on defense in his 2014 senior year at Catholic High School for Boys.

 Bequette was listed as a three-star recruit, ranked No. 71 strong-side defensive end and No. 1,535 overall prospect in the country for the 2015 class.